SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 Now that you already have a workspace, it's time to switch to the *Data Warehouse* experience in the portal and create a data warehouse.

-1. At the bottom left of the Power BI portal, switch to the **Data Warehouse** experience.
+1. At the bottom left of the Data Engineering portal, switch to the **Data Warehouse** experience.

     The Data Warehouse home page includes a shortcut to create a new warehouse: